 POSITION ROLE DURING MAJOR INCIDENTS President Provides oversight of College's incident response.
 Informs members of the Board of Trustees of major incidents.
 Plays key role in crisis communications.
 Vice President for Business & Finance Serves as Incident Response Team Leader for any incident involving the entire College community.
 Vice President for College Programs Responsible for elements of response related to students.
 Provost Responsible for elements of response related to the faculty.
 Vice President for Institutional Advancement Addresses issues affecting overall College planning, development or alumnae relations.
 Director of Facilities Services Responsible for management of facility operations, building and property issues, and environmental issues.
+Chief and Asst.
 Chief of Campus Police Assists in making initial assessment and is responsible for all security issues.
 Director of Dining Services Works to provide food and water to affected population and emergency workers as needed.
 Director of Health Services Assists in providing triage and first aid to ill and injured person(s) and assists with life safety issues.
 Executive Director of Marketing and News Director Generates fact sheets, news releases and all public communications concerning the incident.
 Acts as spokesperson for the College community to news media and governmental agencies.
 Chaplain and Director of the Counseling Center Provides emotional and spiritual support to members of the campus community and their families as needed.

+Deans of Academic Programs Responsible for elements of response related to the faculty and academic programs.
 Director of Residence Life Works to provide shelter and housing for affected student population.
 Chief Information Officer Assists in organizing emergency telecommunications as necessary and assists other team members with computer network resources Director of Commuter Life Distributes information to and provides support for commuting students.
 Dean of Students and Assistant Dean of Students Assists in responses related to students.

-Others as directed by the Team Carry out duties as directed by other Team Leader members or the Team Leader.
+Others as directed by the Team Leader Carry out duties as directed by other Team members or the Team Leader.